developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

 > Credit: https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html

 # Hands On
 In this demo, we are going to set up highly available k3s cluster.
-We are going provision a 2 master node node behind the LB(LoadBalancer) to provide HA support and 3 worker nodes, if you are not familiar about these terms, please go to the [official documentation of Kubernetes](https://kubernetes.io) and learn the meainings of them before continue.
-After provision the nodes, we'll use the Ansible as local provisioner for our VMs.
-In Ansible, we'll use the Ansible Role called ['xanmanning.k3s'](https://galaxy.ansible.com/xanmanning/k3s) to automate the installation of k3s onto the master and workers node.
+We are going to provision 2 master nodes behind the LB(LoadBalancer) to provide HA support and 3 worker nodes.
+After provision the nodes, we'll use the Ansible as local provisioner.
+In Ansible, we'll use the Ansible Role called ['xanmanning.k3s'](https://galaxy.ansible.com/xanmanning/k3s) to automate the installation of k3s onto the master and worker nodes.

-> NOTE: We are going to use Terraform Cloud as a Terraform Backend to store our Terraform state, before you getting started, please go the following [link](https://www.terraform.io/docs/cli/config/config-file.html#credentials-1) and configure your terraform cli to be able to store state file in the Terraform Cloud.
+> *P.S:* We are going to use Terraform Cloud as a Terraform Backend to store our Terraform state, before you getting started, please go the following [link](https://www.terraform.io/docs/cli/config/config-file.html#credentials-1) and configure your terraform cli to be able to store state file in the Terraform Cloud.

 Lets start with our [provider.tf](./terraform/provider.tf) file that includes our provider and variables definitions.
 ```tf